anish52/EAST-Text-Detector/README.md

 # EAST: An Efficient and Accurate Scene Text Detector

-This is a Keras implementation of EAST based on a Tensorflow implementation made by [argman](https://github.com/argman/EAST).
+This is a Keras implementation of EAST insprired from [argman](https://github.com/argman/EAST)'s work.

 The original paper by Zhou et al. is available on [arxiv](https://arxiv.org/abs/1704.03155).

 + Only RBOX geometry is implemented
 + Differences from the original paper
     + Uses ResNet-50 instead of PVANet
-    + Uses dice loss function instead of balanced binary cross-entropy
-    + Uses AdamW optimizer instead of the original Adam
+    + Uses RMSprop optimizer instead of the original Adam

-The implementation of AdamW optimizer is borrowed from [this repository](https://github.com/shaoanlu/AdamW-and-SGDW).

-The code should run under both Python 2 and Python 3.

-### Requirements

-Keras 2.0 or higher, and TensorFlow 1.0 or higher should be enough.

-The code should run with Keras 2.1.5.
-If you use Keras 2.2 or higher, you have to remove `ZeroPadding2D` from the `model.py` file.
-Specifically, replace the line containing `ZeroPadding2D` with `x = concatenate([x, resnet.get_layer('activation_10').output], axis=3)`.

-I will add a list of packages and their versions under which no errors should occur later.

 ### Data